 While the feline heads appeared in the fifteenth century, on the seal of the Corporation of Shrewsbury, their precise origin is unknown.
 It is speculated that they may have been fashioned from the royal arms

-of England or based on the Arms of the De La Pole family
+of England, possibly in consequence of the appearance of the three lions on a charter received from Richard I in 1189, or based on the Arms of the De La Pole family

 Prior to the registration of the county council’s banner, two versions had been commercially available which unaccountably replaced the very distinctive gold colour with a more insipid white.
 One rendered with better artistry

 as can be seen, with an inferior pictorial quality, however this was the form of flag that flew over the Department for Communities and Local Government building in London in April 2011.

 This flag had no legal sanction as at this time only the arms bearer, the Shropshire Council, was entitled to fly this flag.
 Perhaps the poor realisation of this design made it so different from the real banner of arms that it was considered a wholly different item altogether!?

 Following the the raising of this flag, Shropshire native and artist, John Yates, was motivated to seek release of the true banner of the council’s arms, to the public, to be registered and used as the county flag.
 After careful research he reworked the charges from the arms to realise a more accurate flag with correct colours and proportions and superior artistry.
 The faces of the leopards now looked bold and fierce!
 Mr Yates then approached Shropshire Council with his design.
 He secured the support of Martin Stevens, from the Lord Lieutenant’s office and council legal department, whose confirmation to the Flag Institute that the council approved the new Yates version for use as the county flag, resulted in its subsequent registration.
 This came as something of a surprise to the flag’s designer who only learnt of the registration after seeing his flag marketed!